 Q: Does Aetna cover eye exams?

 A: Aetna does not cover vision.

-IUSM & IUSD, International, and Voluntary Plans – Enrollees in these plans have access to an Aetna Vision Discount Program as part of their medical insurance plan.
-Members are eligible for vision discounts with participating providers (see Health Discounts).
-Please see the chart listed below for a summary of vision discounts and register for the program at Aetna Navigator®.
+Enrollees have access to an Aetna Vision Discount Program as part of their medical insurance plan.
+Members are eligible for vision discounts with participating providers (see Health Discounts) and can register for the program at Aetna Navigator®.

-Q: What do I need to know about continuation insurance?
+Q: What do I need to know about continuation coverage?

-A: When you enroll in Continuation Coverage, you are continuing your medical benefits.
-The Indiana University Aetna dental policies do not offer continuation.
+A: Continuation Coverage is only available for International Student Health Insurance plan members.
+When you enroll in Continuation Coverage, you are continuing your medical benefits.

 Your original ID number and group number will remain the same on Continuation as they were during your standard coverage.